Distracted Driving Accident Attorneys in Tyler and Longview

 Distracted drivers cause far too many preventable traffic accidents on the roads and highways of Texas.
 One out of five crashes causing an injury involves a distracted driver, according to federal statistics.
 If you or a loved one has been injured by a distracted driver, you need sound legal advice and our Tyler accident attorneys can help.
-The law firm of Roberts & Roberts has been helping people injured in car and truck accidents caused by distracted drivers in Tyler, Longview and across Texas for more than 25 years.
+The law firm of Roberts & Roberts has been helping people injured in car and truck accidents caused by distracted drivers in Tyler, Longview and across Texas for nearly 40 years.

 With deep roots in East Texas, Roberts & Roberts has built a national reputation for the legal representation we provide personal injury clients.
 Our lawyers have been featured in dozens of television programs including ABC Good Morning America, CNN, Fox Business News, MSNBC and NBC’s Dateline.
 If you have been seriously injured in an accident caused by a distracted driver, you need a knowledgeable personal injury attorney from Roberts & Roberts to guide you.
 You may have legal rights to seek compensation from the distracted driver who caused your accident.